rajasegar/codeshift/README.md

 [![Coverage Status](https://coveralls.io/repos/github/rajasegar/codeshift/badge.svg?branch=master)](https://coveralls.io/github/rajasegar/codeshift?branch=master)

 A Ruby codemod CLI to transform your source code using AST(Abstract Syntax Trees) and the [parser](https://github.com/whitequark/parser) gem.
-It is typically used on ruby codebase like RAILS applications and other stuff.
+It is typically used on Ruby codebase like RAILS applications and other stuff.

 ## Installation